Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "Eh, I dunno.
 It’s hot out... why?
 You like what you see or something?"

 Hoeff shrugged nonchalantly.
 "Nah.
 Ain’t me you gotta worry about.
-But Singer’s young Dancer over there is givin’ you the bedroom eyes…"
+But Singer’s young Dancer over there is givin’ you the bedroom eyes..."

-Julian looked over and, sure enough, the Dancer was… Well.
+Julian looked over and, sure enough, the Dancer was...
+Well.
 A human gal would have been playing with her hair and chewing on her lip.
 The Ten’Gewek version was a feline tail twitch and idly fidgeting at the ground with her prehensile toes.

 Julian finished his stew in a few practiced gulps, and nodded in agreement.
 "Right.
 Since Yan’s not back yet, I’m gonna go nap.
 Can you let him know I was looking for him?"